 This course is a historical survey of the dynamic relationship between religion and politics during the 1920s.
 The 1920s were a tipping point for a great deal of the fundamental issues that shaped the 20th century in the U.S. This course seeks to investigate how religious activism, evangelism, discourse, practice and reinvention contributed to and was shaped by such change.

-L57 RelPol 395 Topics in Religion and Politics: Religion and Environment in American History
+L57 RelPol 395 Topics in Religion and Politics: The Abuse Crisis in Modern Christianity

 L57 RelPol 410 The FBI and Religion

-This seminar examines the relationship between the Federal Bureau of Investigation (FBI) and religion (i.e., faith communities, clerics and religious professionals) as a way to study and understand 20th-century religion and politics.
-The course investigates the history of the FBI as well as the various ways in which the FBI and religious groups have interacted.
-The course pays particular attention to what the professor calls the four interrelated "modes" of FBI-religious engagement: counter-intelligence and surveillance, coordination and cooperation, censorship and publicity, and consultation.
+This seminar examines the relationship between the Federal Bureau of Investigation (FBI) and religion (i.e., faith communities, clerics, and religious professionals) as a way to study and understand 20th-century religion and politics.
+The course will investigate the history of the FBI as well as the various ways in which the FBI and religious groups have interacted.
+The course will pay particular attention to what the professor calls the four interrelated "modes" of FBI-religious engagement: counter-intelligence and surveillance, coordination and cooperation, censorship and publicity, and consultation.

-L57 RelPol 4121 American Religion, Politics, and Culture: Historical Foundations
+L57 RelPol 4121 American Religion, Politics, and Culture: Catholicism and Contemporary American Politics